-The rising fame of this idea stems from its ability to allow insurance companies to act quickly.
-At the same time, the new approach helps insurers to offload stretched development resources to non-technical resources, which results in decreased backlog, automated insurance processes, a substantial cost reduction, higher productivity, and better customer experience.
+This concept is gaining traction because of its ability to allow insurance companies to move quickly.
+At the same time, it helps insurers offload development tasks from overburdened IT departments to non-technical resources, reducing backlogs, automated insurance processes, substantial cost savings, higher productivity, and better customer experience.
 However, the most vital quality of this methodology comes from the ability to significantly accelerate the time to market for new products compared to traditional development.
 Thanks to this, business users can independently configure and design, and rapidly launch new insurance products without the involvement of technical staff.

-The rise of the API (Application Programming Interfaces) technology enabled insurance companies to create partner networks and design, develop, and connect various products and customer services on a single insurance platform to provide frictionless buying experiences.
-Being part of digital ecosystems gives insurers an opportunity to expand their market, stay on top of current trends, and embed their insurance products in a complimentary product (or a digital service).
-Through digital ecosystems, insurance companies can easily reach customers, offer comprehensive products, and exceed customer expectations.
+The rise of API (Application Programming Interfaces) technology enabled insurance companies to tap into partner networks and design, develop, and integrate various products and customer services on a single insurance platform to provide frictionless buying experiences.

-Fast technological advancements will become major disruptors of the insurance sector.
-Though these disruptions will create significant opportunities for insurers to increase competitiveness, productivity, and efficiency, enhance customers' digital experiences, and reduce risk, they will also pose a significant threat to traditional players.
-To readily embrace a digital future of insurance, forward-looking firms must continuously track and evaluate emerging technologies and trends and their business implications.
+However, they also pose a substantial threat to traditional players.
+To readily embrace the digital future of insurance, forward-looking brands must continuously track and evaluate emerging technologies and trends and understand their business implications.

-The technology trends highlighted in this article will profoundly impact reshaping insurance market as we know it.
-In the uncertain and ambiguous world, adaptability, resiliency, and the capacity to innovate become critical for navigating ambiguity and uncertainty.
-Those companies that embrace modern insurance technologies, build digital infrastructure, and acquire the right digital capabilities will be better equipped to achieve these goals.
+The technology trends highlighted in this article can profoundly impact and reshape the insurance market as we know it.
+In an uncertain and ambiguous world, adaptability, resilience, and the capacity to innovate have become critical for navigating ambiguity and uncertainty.

-Find out how we can help you to stay ahead of the curve and remain competitive with Adacta.
+Find out how Adacta can help you stay ahead of the curve and remain competitive.